 In her free time, she is learning to cook, meditate, and be a good friend.
 Shubhashree can be reached at email@example.com

 Dr Byelongo Elisée Isheloke is a PhD holder in Management Sciences specialising in Business Administration from the Durban University of Technology.
-Amongst the other things, he obtained a Masters degree in Business Administration, qualifications in Pedagogy and language teaching.
-With over 14 years of experience as an educator, Elisée works at the University of Cape Town as a Postdoctoral Research Fellow (Minerals to Metals Initiative) and he recently was added to the UCT linguistics group.
+Among other things, he obtained a Master’s degree in Business Administration, and qualifications in pedagogy and language teaching.
+With over fourteen years’ experience as an educator, Elisée works at the University of Cape Town as a postdoctoral research fellow (Minerals to Metals Initiative) and he was recently added to the UCT linguistics group.

-He used to also work as a sworn interpreter, a translator at the Alliance Française and at the Durban Magistrate Court.
+He used also to work as a sworn interpreter, and as a translator at the Alliance Française and the Durban Magistrate Court.

-His proficiency in English, French, Swahili, Esperanto and African languages (i.e Ebembe) gave impetus to him publishing in academic journals and other fora.
-He worked as a web journalist for the Mining IR during the Mining Indaba the outcome of which gave birth to +- 10 articles.
+His proficiency in English, French, Swahili, Esperanto and African languages (e.g. Ebembe) gave impetus to his publishing in academic journals and other fora.
+He worked as a web journalist for the Mining IR team during the Mining Indaba, the outcome of which gave birth to around ten articles.
 Elisée has two books under his name and a variety of publications.

 He now looks forward to decolonising research by all means.
 Elisée can be reached at: email@example.com

-The author is an alumnus of DMCS, Pune University (2006) and SOAS, University of London (2018) wherein she has pursued Masters programmes in Communication Studies (Media Research) and South Asian Area Studies respectively.
-Retaining her passion for Indian Cinema, she completed her Masters’ Dissertation on Marathi Cinema and Identity under Prof Rachel Dwyer, which is soon going to be published as a book chapter.
+The author is an alumnus of DMCS, Pune University (2006) and SOAS, University of London (2018) wherein she has pursued Master’s programmes in communication studies (media research) and South Asian area studies respectively.
+Retaining her passion for Indian cinema, she completed her Master’s dissertation on Marathi Cinema and Identity under Prof. Rachel Dwyer, which is soon to be published as a book chapter.

 Manju Edachira presently teaches at the Centre for English Language Studies, University of Hyderabad.